catvu/files/post.md

 VueJS and Angular 1 can live together.
 So, it's possible for applying the changes steadily.
 This will reduce the risk of mistake making as well as the pressure from code migration.

 Like ReactJS, VueJS uses 1-way data binding.
-This fixes problem of 2-ways data binding in Angular 1.
+This fixes the problem of 2-ways data binding in Angular 1.

 Vue documentation is extremely good (important point).